SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Semantic Structural Entropy

-To build the optimal encoding tree $\mathcal{T}^{\star}$, we design an efficient structural entropy optimization algorithm.
-Specifically, leveraging the ``merging" ($op_{\text{mer}}$) and ``combining" ($op_{\text{com}}$) operators introduced in \cite{li2024science}, we design an efficient structural entropy minimization algorithm for hierarchical abstraction, which is detailed in Algorithm \ref{alg:hierarchical_abstracting}.
-Specifically, the operators $op_{\text{mer}}$ and $op_{\text{com}}$ act upon sibling nodes $\alpha,\beta \in \mathcal{T}$ that share a common parent.
-Let $\mathcal{T}_{\alpha,\beta}$ be the encoding tree obtained after executing the ``merging" or ``combining" operator on $\alpha$ \text{and} $\beta$; we define the resulting entropy variation as:
+The optimal hierarchical abstraction is determined by identifying an encoding tree $\mathcal{T}^*$ with minimal structural entropy \cite{li2024science}.
+To find $\mathcal{T}^{\star}$, we design an efficient structural entropy minimization algorithm (Algorithm~\ref{alg:hierarchical_abstracting}) using the \emph{merging} ($op_{mer}$) and \emph{combining} ($op_{com}$) operators introduced by \cite{li2024science}.
+Let $\mathcal{T}_{\alpha,\beta}$ be the encoding tree obtained after executing the merging or combining operator on sibling nodes $\alpha$ and $\beta$ that share a common parent.
+We define the resulting entropy variation as

-which can be calculated using Eq.~\ref{eq:directed_tree_SE}.
-First, we initialize a one-dimensional encoding tree $\mathcal{T}$ for $G^*_{dir}$: 1) We generate a root node $\lambda$ as layer 0, representing the entire semantic space, i.e., $\mathcal{T}_{\lambda} = \mathcal{R}$; 2) For each response $r \in \mathcal{R}$, we generate a leaf node $\gamma$ with $\mathcal{T}_{\gamma}=\left\{r\right\}$ and assign it as a child node of $\lambda$, i.e., $\gamma^{-} = \lambda$.
-Subsequently, we iteratively optimize the encoding tree $\mathcal{T}$ to $K$ layers to construct the optimal $K$-dimensional encoding tree $\mathcal{T}^*$.
-In each iteration, we traverse all sibling node pairs in $\mathcal{T}$ and greedily execute the operator $op_{mer}$ or $op_{com}$, selecting the operation that maximizes the decrease of structural entropy while ensuring the tree height remains below $K$.
-The iterative procedure terminates when no sibling pair satisfies $\Delta SeSE_{\alpha, \beta}^{op}> 0$ or the tree height exceeds $K$, at which point we output the optimal encoding tree $\mathcal{T}^*$.
-Each level of $\mathcal{T}^*$ reflects the optimal progressive semantic partitioning of semantic spaces.
-Lower layers correspond to fine-grained partitions that capture subtle distinctions, while higher layers represent broader aggregations that reveal global semantic structural patterns.
-This hierarchical structure captures both local and global semantic relationships, enhancing the ability to distinguish subtle uncertainty differences.
-More illustration of the hierarchical abstraction is provided in Appendix~\ref{appendix:Hierarchical Abstraction}.
+Specifically, we first initialize a one-dimensional encoding tree $\mathcal{T}$ : (1) the root node $\lambda$ represents the entire semantic space, i.e., $\mathcal{T}_{\lambda} = R$; (2) for each $r \in R$, we generate a leaf node $\gamma$ with $\mathcal{T}_{\gamma}=\left\{r\right\}$ and assign it as a child node of $\lambda$, i.e., $\gamma^{-} = \lambda$.
+Subsequently, we iteratively optimize the encoding tree $\mathcal{T}$ to $K$ layers.
+In each iteration, we traverse all sibling node pairs in $\mathcal{T}$ and greedily apply $op_{mer}$ or $op_{com}$, selecting the operation that maximizes the decrease of structural entropy while ensuring that the tree height remains below $K$.
+The iterative procedure terminates when no sibling pair satisfies $\Delta_{\alpha, \beta}^{op}> 0$ or the tree height reaches $K$, at which point we output $\mathcal{T}^*$.
+A detailed illustration of the operators and entropy variations is provided in Appendix~\ref{appendix:Hierarchical Abstraction}.
+Formally, we define SeSE as \emph{the total entropy of the optimal $K$-dimensional encoding tree $\mathcal{T}^*$:}